-In addition to other safety measures taken some chose to apply for Family Violence Orders (FVO).
-Under the Family Violence Act 2016 people experiencing current domestic violence can apply for a protection order.
+In addition to other safety measures taken some people choose to apply for a protection order known in the ACT as a Family Violence Order (FVO).
+Under the ACT Family Violence Act 2016 people experiencing domestic and family violence can apply for a FVO.
 These orders contain conditions that are legally enforceable and a chargeable offence to breach.
-These conditions can vary and are chosen by the aggrieved person to suit their unique situation.
-They can include prohibiting the user of violence from attending their home, being within 100 metres of them, and from contacting them.
+These conditions can vary and are applied for by the person experiencing domestic and family violence to suit their unique situation.
+They can include prohibiting the respondent from attending their home, being within 100 metres of them, and from contacting them.

-The process involved in applying for a protection order can require the aggrieved person to attend Court on several occasions.
-After initially applying for an interim order, which makes conditions enforceable as soon as the paperwork is served by Police on the user of violence, a Return Conference is listed so that the applicant can pursue a permanent FVO of up to 24 months at maximum.
-The user of violence is invited to attend the Conference if they feel the order is not valid or needs to be amended before being made final.
+The process involved in applying for a protection order can require the person experiencing violence to attend Court on several occasions.
+After initially applying for an interim order, which makes conditions enforceable as soon as the paperwork is served by police on the user of violence, a Return Conference is listed so that the applicant can pursue a permanent FVO of up to 24 months.
+The respondent is invited to attend the conference.
 If there is no agreement between the applicant and the user of violence than the matter will go before a Magistrate to decide, at what is called a FVO Hearing.
-The Domestic Violence Crisis Service offers practical and procedural support through our Court Advocacy Program during the FVO application process (see Our Services – Court Advocacy Program).

-Before applying for a FVO it is important to consider whether or not taking this action will place you at further risk of violence and whether or not you are prepared to call Police every time there is a breach.
-On occasion FVOs can aggravate a situation further and some have difficulty reporting incidents to Police for various reasons.
+Before applying for a FVO it is important to consider whether or not taking this action will place you at further risk and whether or not you are prepared to call police if there is a breach.
+On occasion FVOs can aggravate a situation further and some people have difficulty reporting incidents to police for various reasons.